freistil/company-runbook/software/asana.md

 We use Asana for task and project management as well as for team discussions.

+## Due dates

+We don't have a workflow in place that would catch orphaned overdue tasks.
+So, if a task has a due date, make sure it also is assigned to a person.

 ## Template projects

 In order to simplify the creation of projects for recurring things (event planning, order processing etc.), we use project templates — Asana projects that start with "(T)".
 To use a template for a new task, simply use the "Copy project (Use as a template)" feature.
 Don't forget to give the newly created project a proper name.